-When Kids Are Anxious About Coronavirus: What to Do
+When Kids Are Anxious About the Coronavirus: What to Do

-Here are some tips for talking to anxious kids about coronavirus:
+Here are some tips for talking to anxious kids about the coronavirus:

 Keep your own anxiety in check.
 Sometimes we bring what we’re worried about into the conversation.
 Instead of saying, “I’m also worried that we may be exposed to the virus,” try simply saying, “I’m a little concerned, too.
 But I just focus on the facts.”

 Lead by example.
 Kids watch to see how you respond to the situation.
 If you’re calm and rational, that can help settle some anxiety.
 Even if you don’t feel calm,

 Sort out “what if” from “what is.”
 Help kids separate what’s currently happening from what they worry about happening.
 Let them know that you’ll deal with the “what ifs” if (or when) they come up.

 Give honest, accurate information at a level kids can understand.
 Make sure kids know there are a lot of rumors out there.
 Explain what they need to know.
 For example, younger kids may need to know more about proper hygiene than about how a virus spreads.
 That’s something they can act on and be in control of.